Precisely measure rolling oil concentration

 - PFA/PVDF coating - for highly corrosive applications

-Flexible construction options
+Flexible design options

 - Installation lengths: 50 mm to 3000 mm (and more on request)